Dog Vaccinations Part 3: Best Advice

 The truth, just like the common cold in humans, there are many servovars of KC about.
 This is why we don’t boost for it in humans.

-I can testify to the uselessness of this one, having worked as a supervisor with guide dogs for five years both here and abroad.
+I can testify to the uselessness of the KC vaccine, having worked as a supervisor with guide dogs for five years both here and abroad.
 We’d have 50-70 dogs in kennels.
 All dogs received the KC vaccine up their nose, par course.
 Every now and again kennel cough would pass through the kennels.
 Then the vets would come in, give them all antibiotics and hand us a bill for the clean up!
 So what’s the point?
 Moreover baby Benelyn works as a fantastic expectorant in dogs.

 If you are still unsure what to do with this one you absolutely will not do better than the Kennel Cough in dogs article by Dr. Karen Becker.
 It annihilates any argument in favour of kennel cough.